davidoc98/QuestProject/README.md

 And run composition

     docker-compose up -d

-After this you may go to http://localhost and will see the NGINX default index page.

 Of course you wan to pass your PHP files to this composition, for this you need overwrite strings like: